fitihamlak/Voting-system/README.md

     } catch (error) {
         console.error('Error:', error);
     }

+    // Assume there is a function to cast a vote function castVote(candidateId) {
+    // Your logic to cast a vote...

+    // Display success message to the user console.log("Vote cast successfully!");
+}

+// Example of improved error handling try {
+    // Attempt to initiate a new election initiateElection();
+} catch (error) {
+    // Handle errors by displaying meaningful messages to the user console.error("Failed to initiate election:", error.message);
+}

+try {
+    // Attempt to cast a vote
+    castVote(1); // Pass the candidate ID as an example } catch (error) {
+    // Handle errors by displaying meaningful messages to the user console.error("Failed to cast vote:", error.message);
+}

 }
 ```
 ## Link to a Tutorial on Creating a Web Interface for a Smart Contract: